bobbytonylowe/Scraping_Projects/Project 1/README.md

 # Project 1 Part i
 ## __Find Specific Words On Web Pages With Scrapy__

-- Scrapy is a fast high-level web crawling and web scraping framework (in python), used to crawl websites and extract structured data from their pages.
-- It can be used for a wide range of purposes, from data mining to monitoring and automated testing. (see https://docs.scrapy.org/en/latest/)

 #### __In this example:__
 - Lets say we want to search flyertalk articles for some information on booking hotels by the phone